Unit 1.1 - Introduction

 Rust and Cargo

-, the standard Rust compiler.
+First we'll need rustc, the standard Rust compiler.

-is generally not invoked directly, but through cargo
+rustc is generally not invoked directly, but through cargo, the Rust package manager.

-takes care of installing rustc
+rustup takes care of installing rustc and cargo.

 This part is easy: go to https://rustup.rs and follow the instructions.
 Please make sure you're installing the latest default toolchain.
 Once done, run